fab2s/NodalFlow/docs/index.md

 ```

-Nodes are linked together by the fact they return a value or not.
+Within the Flow, Nodes are linked together by the fact they return a value or not.
 When a node is returning a value (by declaration), it will be used as argument to the next node (but not necessarily used by it).
 When it doesn't, the current parameter (if any) will be used as argument by the next node, and so on until one node returns a result intended to be used as argument to the next node.

 ```
 +--------+ Result 1 +--------+ Result 3